-He turned and walked away without looking back.
 Terry’s hands shook as he reached for his phone and called Pete.

 Pete had set his rifle up from the back of the flatbed truck, hidden underneath a tarp with the scope trained on the window of the room they used.
 It was a.22 long rifle with a weaver scope and he had parked 150 yards away, just at the point where the round went from supersonic to subsonic.
-He adjusted for the drop at the distance but after popping sand niggers in the desert, Pete liked to think he was defending his homeland enough to factor in the physics.
+He adjusted for the drop at the distance, but after popping sand niggers in the desert, Pete liked to think he was defending his homeland enough to factor in the physics.

 He chewed on the piece of jerky until it softened to the consistency of gum and sipped the bottle of water as he watched Chris and Terry enter the room.

 Nice and smooth, he thought.
 They would lure the guy in, get him by the window and Pete would shoot him.
-The suppressor would reduce the sound to little more than a cough and it would be over.

 The White Rabbit understood the first rule of guerilla warfare: